On this page

-Step 1: Understand the types of advice available
+Step 1: Understand what advice is available

-- Government agencies.
-The Department of Human Services’ Financial Information Service (FIS) and ASIC’s MoneySmart website are good sources of free information.
+- Government agencies: The Department of Human Services’ Financial Information Service (FIS) and ASIC’s MoneySmart website are good sources of free information.
 The ATO website also regularly publishes information on super, SMSFs and tax-related matters.

 Step 3: Decide the level of paid advice you need

 - Super funds.
-Most super funds have licenced financial advisers on staff, or have an agreement with a licensed advisory firm to provide advice to their members.
+Most funds have licensed financial advisers on staff or have an agreement with a licensed advisory firm to provide personal financial advice to fund members.
 On-staff advisers are paid a salary and do not receive incentives, bonuses or commissions for their advice to fund members.

 Step 5: Work out the cost of advice